Reliable Deck Repairs for McCoy Homes

 Can you repair a deck without a permit?

 For peace of mind, we confirm requirements with your municipality in advance.
-San Antonio Deck and Fence Works will guide you through the process and help determine what work does or doesn’t require approval.
+At San Antonio Deck and Fence Works, we’ll walk you through the permit process and identify which tasks need approval.

 Where do deck boards often rot first?